Psalm 103:19 “The LORD has established His throne in heaven, And His kingdom rules over all.”

 The Good King

 There have been many good and bad kings in history.
 A short Old Testament survey reveals an entire lineage of kings who did evil in the sight of the Lord and others who lived and ruled righteously.

 Psalm 88:14 “Righteousness and justice are the foundation of Your throne; Mercy and truth go before Your face.”

-Before God is how He is presented, what we see before Him is Mercy and Truth.
-If you were to stand before the throne of an earthly king, you might know whether your life is in trouble or if your receiving a blessing.
-Come before that king unworthy, and you’ll see what authority is then exercised over you, your life may very well be forfeited.
+What goes before God is how He is presented and what we see before Him is Mercy and Truth.
+If you were to stand before the throne of an earthly king, you would need to recognize his authority.
+Come before a king unworthy, and you’ll see his authority exercised over you and your life may very well be forfeited.

 Micah 6:8 “He has shown you, O man, what is good; And what does the LORD require of you But to do justly, To love mercy, And to walk humbly with your God?”

-God’s expectation is that we model ourselves after Him.
-If we want to receive mercy (not getting what we deserve), we must show that to others.
+Godly expectation is why we model ourselves after Him.
+If we want to receive mercy (not getting what we deserve), we must give mercy to others.

 James 2:13 “For judgment is without mercy to the one who has not shown mercy.
 Mercy triumphs over judgment.”

 As we look further, we see descriptives of all that surrounds God’s throne.